 Not the first time we've been down this road

-Two years ago, Campbell's announced Keurig owners would soon be able to make soup from Campbell's K-Cups.
-The soup pods are now for sale, and after reading about them on Time, I'm sad.
-I'm sad in the same way I was sad when I saw pre-made, frozen grilled cheese sandwiches in a box in the frozen foods aisle of my grocery store.
-It seems like consumers are saying that pulling a pan out of the cupboard is just too much work and we're OK with creating mounds of trash so we don't have to lift a finger.
+In 2013, Campbell's announced Keurig owners would soon be able to make soup from Campbell's K-Cups.
+After reading about them on Time, I was sad in the same way I was when I saw pre-made, frozen grilled cheese sandwiches in a box in the frozen foods aisle of my grocery store.
+It seemed like consumers are saying that pulling a pan out of the cupboard is just too much work and we're OK with creating mounds of trash so we don't have to lift a finger.

-I also think we might be fooling ourselves about the convenience of some of these items, especially when you look at the cost.
+I also think we might be fooling ourselves about the convenience of some of these items.

 I understand the need for convenience once in a while.
 But to keep regularly replacing healthy foods with quicker, less healthy, more wasteful, more expensive versions just to shave a minute or two off cooking time and to create fewer dirty dishes is just sad.
 Let's stop it.